Tauffer-Consulting/openai_domino_pieces/README.md

 - **ImageGeneratorPiece** - A piece that utilizes DALL-E, an OpenAI model that generates images based on a prompt.
 - **InformationExtractorPiece** - A piece that extracts user-requested information from a source text using the OpenAI API.
 - **PromptCreatorForImageGeneratorPiece** - A piece that creates a prompt to pass to an image generator AI.
+- **FileInformationExtractionPiece** - A piece that extract information as JSON from a file content.
+The content can be a list of strings or a single string